 Ocean alkalinity enhancement and seaweed cultivation projects could, in some circumstances, require use of the seabed.
-For example, where wind energy is used to power electrochemical ocean alkalinity systems, offshore wind turbines would likely need to be anchored to the seabed.
-For example, where wind turbines would likely need to be anchored to the seabed.
-Seaweed cultivation could also be co-located with offshore wind turbines.
+For example, where wind energy is used to power electrochemical ocean alkalinity systems, offshore wind turbines would likely need to be anchored to the seabed.177 Seaweed cultivation could also be co-located with offshore wind turbines.
 In order to take advantage of higher wind speeds further from shore, the wind turbines would likely be situated in federal waters, but some projects could occur closer to shore.